nkrishnanpdx/coding4fun/Notes/InterviewNotes.md

 ```
 # Greedy Algorithms

 Common Problems:
-        Activity Selection: Select the maximum number of activities that don’t overlap.
+- Activity Selection: Select the maximum number of activities that don’t overlap.
-        Minimum Spanning Tree: Use Prim’s or Kruskal’s algorithm to find the minimum spanning tree of a graph.
+- Minimum Spanning Tree: Use Prim’s or Kruskal’s algorithm to find the minimum spanning tree of a graph.

 Key Tips:

-    Practice LeetCode and HackerRank: These platforms provide a large number of coding problems similar to those asked in MAANG interviews.
+-Practice LeetCode and HackerRank: These platforms provide a large number of coding problems similar to those asked in MAANG interviews.
-    Time and Space Complexity: For every solution, ensure you understand its time and space complexity.
+-Time and Space Complexity: For every solution, ensure you understand its time and space complexity.
-    Mock Interviews: Practice mock interviews with friends or on platforms like Pramp or Interviewing.io.
+-Mock Interviews: Practice mock interviews with friends or on platforms like Pramp or Interviewing.io.
-    Behavioral Questions: Don't forget to prepare for behavioral interviews.
+-Behavioral Questions: Don't forget to prepare for behavioral interviews.
 Companies like Google emphasize cultural fit and problem-solving approaches.